Brian Hong

 ARTIST WEBSITE

-Korean-American violinist and coffee addict Brian Hong is forging a career as a soloist and chamber musician.
-Known for his commanding stage presence and honest interpretations, Mr. Hong has performed with such orchestras as the Juilliard Orchestra, Fairfax Symphony, American Youth Philharmonic, Chesapeake Orchestra, US Army Orchestra, National Philharmonic, and the Springfield Symphony.
-A dedicated chamber musician, Mr. Hong’s festival credits include Marlboro, Yellow Barn, Bowdoin International Music Festival, Music Academy of the West, the Taos School of Music, Kneisel Hall, and the Perlman Music Program.
+Brian Hong is in high demand as a chamber musician and educator.
+He has performed as soloist with the Juilliard Orchestra, New York Classical Players, Fairfax Symphony, American Youth Philharmonic, Chesapeake Orchestra, US Army Orchestra, National Philharmonic, and the Springfield Symphony.
+A former member of the GRAMMY-nominated Aizuri Quartet, Mr. Hong is currently on the viola faculty of Kneisel Hall Chamber Music School and Festival.
+Other festival credits include Marlboro, Yellow Barn, the Music Academy of the West, Taos School of Music, and the Perlman Music Program.

 APPEARS IN